LucasHaddad/adil-messenger/README.md

 - **Real-time Chat**: WebSocket integration for live messaging and presence
 - **File Attachments**: Upload and share images, documents, and media files
 - **Message Reactions**: React to messages with emojis and like/dislike system
+- **Search Functionality**: Full-text search across messages with filters and suggestions
 - **Pagination**: Efficient pagination for messages and replies
 - **Validation**: Comprehensive input validation using class-validator
 - **Documentation**: Auto-generated Swagger/OpenAPI documentation with auth schemes